elixir-cloud-aai/krini/README.md

 npm install
 ```

+> **_NOTE:_**  If haven't used the cypress before please run
+> ```npm i cypress:install```
+> This will install cypress in your project & will allow you to run e2e tests.

-- Run start script to start the development enviroment of project:
+- Run the start script to start the development environment of the project:

 ```
 npm run start
 ```

-- This will open the browser window on desktop.
-If not visit `http://localhost:3000/` on your browser new window.
+- This will open the browser window on your desktop.
+If not visit `http://localhost:3000/` on your browser's new window.

-Great, Now you are good to go!
+Great, now you are good to go!

 ## Contributing

 This project is a community effort and lives off your contributions, be it in
-the form of bug reports, feature requests, discussions, or fixes and other code
+the form of bug reports, feature requests, discussions, or fixes, and other code
 changes.
 Please refer to our organization's [contribution
 guidelines](https://github.com/elixir-cloud-aai/elixir-cloud-aai/blob/dev/CONTRIBUTING.md) if you are interested in contributing.
 Please mind the [code of conduct](https://github.com/elixir-cloud-aai/elixir-cloud-aai/blob/dev/CODE_OF_CONDUCT.md) for all interactions with